time-series-machine-learning/tsml-repo/.github/ISSUE_TEMPLATE/website-issue-or-suggestion.md

 ---
-name: Website issue or suggestion
+name: Website Issue or Suggestion
 about: Found something wrong with the webpages?
 Let us know
 title: "[Website]"
 labels: ''